 Why?
 Because we love them.
 Pooches believe in unconditional love.
 Aspirational humans do not.
 Cats have attitude and don’t give a shit.
 I love dogs of Instagram because dogs are pretty.
 Dogs on insta don’t have bad plastic surgery, fake boobs and plastic nails.
 They’re not going to take cheesy selfies with trout pouts at monasteries and mosques.
 Dogs don’t take photos of themselves doing cartwheels at sacred sites.
 Dogs don’t pretend to be social media experts, they’re not trying to improve our lives, help us reach unattainable goals, sell us products or help their owners train to be ultra fit marathon runners and brag about it.
 Dogs just are.
 I love dogs.

-Cats aren’t trying to mary football players, flog baby clothes or inspire us to upgrade to a better lifestyle.
+Cats aren’t trying to marry football players, flog baby clothes or inspire us to upgrade to a better lifestyle.
 Cats hiss and bite when they’re pissed off.
 Cats are cool.

 But I do wish dog owners would post more photos of mutts with fleas, mange and weeping eyes.
 Cat owners could oblige by sharing their scratch and sniff cat pee in the corner of the living room snaps more often too.

-I’ll keep this rant short, I must dash, my cat needs to meet up with her personal trainer.
+I’ll keep this rant short, my cat needs to meet up with her personal trainer.